Steve Finnan

-Stephen John Finnan (born 24 April 1976) is an Irish former international footballer who played as a right-back.
+Stephen John Finnan (born 24 April 1976) is an Irish former professional footballer who played as a right-back.
+He is the only player to have played in the FIFA World Cup, UEFA Champions League, UEFA Cup, UEFA Intertoto Cup, Premier League, all three levels of the Football League, and non-League.

-He is the only player to have played in the World Cup, UEFA Champions League, UEFA Cup, Intertoto Cup, all four levels of the English league football and the Football Conference.
-Among the honours won during his career was the 2005 UEFA Champions League Final for Liverpool.
-Finnan was known for his attacking role and ability to cross the ball.
+A right-back, Finnan was known for his attacking role and his ability to cross the ball.
+Among the honours he won during his career were the UEFA Champions League in 2005 and the FA Cup in 2006 with Liverpool.

-He played 52 internationals for the Republic of Ireland from his debut in 2000, scoring twice.
-He played for them at the 2002 FIFA World Cup.
+Finnan has 52 caps for the Republic of Ireland, scoring twice.
+He represented them at the 2002 FIFA World Cup.

 Club career

 Early career

 Finnan was born in the Janesboro area of Limerick, and moved to Chelmsford, England, at a young age.
 He began his career playing in Wimbledon's youth system, but he joined non-League club Welling United in 1993 after being released at the age of 16.
 Finnan turned professional when he signed with Birmingham City in 1995, who paid a fee of £100,000 to Welling United to acquire his services.
-He scored his first professional goal against Watford.
+He scored his first professional goal against Watford on 23 September 1995.

 Notts County

 Finnan made a loan switch to Notts County in March 1996, making his debut in a 2–1 victory over Walsall and scoring his first goal a month later in a 4–2 victory over Bristol Rovers.
 He appeared in all of Notts' games for the remainder of the season, helping the team finish fourth in the Second Division and qualify for the promotion play-offs.
-In the first leg of the semi-finals held at the Alexandra Stadium he scored against Crewe Alexandra, with the match ending 2–2.
-The return leg at home saw Notts win 1–0, winning 3–2 on aggregate.
-In the play-offs final against Bradford City at Wembley Stadium, Notts County lost 2–0.
+In the first-leg of the semi-finals held at the Alexandra Stadium he scored against Crewe Alexandra, with the match ending 2–2.
+The return-leg at home saw Notts win 1–0, winning 3–2 on aggregate.
+In the play-off final against Bradford City at Wembley Stadium, Notts County lost 2–0.
 He returned to Birmingham following the conclusion of the loan deal.

-During the following season, 1996–97, Notts County signed Finnan for a fee £300,000 on 30 October 1996.
+During the following 1996–97 season, Notts County signed Finnan for a fee £300,000 on 30 October 1996.
 He played his first match as a permanent player for Notts County after being introduced as a substitute against Shrewsbury Town.
-The season was not a successful one for Finnan as Notts County finished 24th in the table and were relegated to the Third Division.
+The season was not a successful one for Finnan as Notts County finished 24th and were relegated to the Third Division.

-In the 1997–98 season, his first full season at the club, Finnan established himself as a key member of the team and was an ever present, appearing in 51 matches, helping the club win the Third Division title with record points and time.
+In the 1997–98 season, his first full season at the club, Finnan established himself as a key member of the club and was an ever present, appearing in 51 matches, helping the club win the Third Division title with record points and time.
 The other notable record Finnan established with Notts County during this season was a streak of 10 consecutive victories; a club record and one which still stands today.